CerebralLabs/cerebral/README.md

 end)
 ```

+NOTE: Cerebral should store migrations in the data store.
+Unsure how to go about this, but we want to raise all the flags if a migration is missing.

 #### 2. Create more secure default modules.

 Take a module that tracks `experience`. `experience` should never be able to decrease.
 The developer should know this, but adding additoinal protections, like: